AshridgeTechnologies/elemento/stories/General usability Part 1.md

 General usability Part 1
 ========================

+- Decide what the value of a control should be in a formula if not set - same as React element, undefined, null, empty string?
 - Form controls all go on their own row
 - Width attributes and/or full width controls inc multiline
 - Highlight selected element in running app